 As an adjunct professor, she taught a course in applied behavior analysis for teachers.
 Kathy was honored as Outstanding Educator for Children with Disabilities in 1997.
 She was also selected as a delegate for the President's Commission on Special Education in 2002.

 A prolific speaker, Kathy has keynoted many national/international conferences.
 She provides technical assistance in classrooms across the U.S., Canada, and several international countries.
 She is a frequent guest on a local news program promoting research-based techniques for working with children and adolescents with ADHD, autism spectrum disorders, and executive functioning differences.
-She regularly works with the Bureau of Education and Research, PESI, and has recently joined Stetson and Associates.
+She regularly works with the Bureau of Education and Research and PESI.

 Her favorite topic is her family.
 Kathy's husband, Guy, has been a special educator for students with behavior differences and co-presents.
 Their oldest son, Guy V, is a gifted speaker and special education teacher.
 Their twin sons, Kirk and Drew, have Fragile X Syndrome and autism spectrum disorders.
 Kirk also has cerebral palsy.
 Guy and Kathy's family "walks the walk as well as talks the talk.”